 Mr. Savage met Dr. Michael Bleyman, zoologist and world-renowned tiger expert, in the late summer of 1995.
 Dr. Bleyman’s outstanding work with the large carnivores and his intimate knowledge of tigers and the rainforests was a combination Mr. Savage could not resist.
 He worked with Michael until his untimely death from cancer in July of 1996.
 Michael’s passing was a great loss to the preservation effort.

 Adding to his other endeavors, Mr. Savage, in collaboration with award winning wildlife sculptor and chemist Carl Regutti, developed a technique for etching high-resolution images into black surgical stainless steel and titanium.
 “It has been my desire to develop a medium that would survive for thousands of years, even when subjected to the elements, one that would preserve the faces and memories of our most precious moments.”
-The piece at right is an etching of Elvis mounted in absolute black granite and framed with platinum toned metal.
+The piece at left is an etching of Elvis mounted in absolute black granite and framed with platinum toned metal.

 To review detailed enlargements and learn more about Mr. Savage’s Original Giclées, stereograms, limited editions and prints, please visit TigersTime Studios at www.TigersTimeStudios.com.

 To learn more about Mr. Savage’s work with tigers please visit the Zoë Foundation at www.ZoeTigers.org.
 Proceeds from sales of a new product Savage designed called the Floppy Flyer™, a distinctive silicone flying ring, will be used to promote a new project to save the tiger before extinction – the Tiger Preservation Initiative (TPI).